shaojwa/prog/english.md

 #### result in
 If  the mutex type is PTHREAD_MUTEX_DEFAULT, attempting to recursively lock the mutex results in undefined behavior.

+#### retrieval
+Its real purpose is the launching and retrieval of small aeroplanes in flight.

 #### relinquish

 #### respect